SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 For the modelilng of heat pumps, different heat sources are considered so the weather data set must include different temperatures.
-The heat pump automatically creates a heat source and a low temperature bus.
+The heat pump automatically creates a heat source and a low temperature bus (see dashed lines below).
 So only a transformer and a electricity bus needs to be created.
 An example is shown in the following figure

 .. figure:: ../images/heatpump_graph.png
-   :width: 10 %
+   :width: 30 %
    :alt: HeatPump-Example
    :align: center